Château-Grillet AOC: Wine style

 Château-Grillet is by tradition a wine which is intended to be drunk with some maturity, often around 10 years or more from the vintage year.
 This style has been kept by the appellation's single producer and sets Château-Grillet apart from the Condrieu wines from most producers, or indeed almost all wines produced from Viognier grapes, which are styled to be drunk fairly young and often aims more for opulence.

 Aromas present in a good vintage Château-Grillet are typically apricot, truffle, and honey on the nose, and apricot, orange and tangerine on the palate.
 More floral aromas are present on the nose with some aging, typically eight years or more.
 The fruit aromas associated with Château-Grillet are therefore somewhat different than from those typically found in Condrieu, where pear is often found.

 Château-Grillet cellars its wines for at least 24 months in a combination of new and old oak barriques.

 Appellation regulations

 The Château-Grillet AOC can only be used for still white wines made from Viognier.
-The planting density must be at least 8,000 vines per hectare, and the base yield is 37 hectoliters per hectare.
+The planting density must be at least 8,000 vines per hectare, and the base yield is 37 hectoliters per hectare, thus equalling about 14,000 litres (19,000 bottles) per year.
 The grape must reach a maturity giving at least 178 grams per liter of sugar in the must (corresponding to 10.5 per cent potential alcohol), and the finished wines must have at least 11.5 per cent alcohol by volume but no more than 14 per cent after any chaptalisation.
 The wines must be dry with a maximum of 4 grams per liter of sugar.